-- 3 Calculation methods A constituent of the probabilistic damage stability method is the assignment of a probability of damage to each portion of the vessel.
-In principle it should be indifferent which atomic (i.e. undividable) portion is taken, as long as the sum of all portions covers the whole vessel.
-In practice, a number of choices for these portions has surfaced, enumerated from coarse to fine: - 1.
-A zone.
-Whereas a zone is a portion of the vessel between two longitudinal boundaries (e.g. transverse bulkheads).
+A zone is a portion of the vessel between two longitudinal boundaries (e.g. transverse bulkheads).
 The use of the zonal concept forces the subdivision model into regularity, thus avoiding certain pitfalls as described in Section 2.
-The zonal-model is artificial; it is an abstraction of the actual subdivision, and as such will produce a less accurate result.
-It is funny to see that the zonal concept has become rather popular, although it is not even mentioned in SOLAS 1992 (it is mentioned, however, in the explanatory notes IMO (1991)).
-In SOLAS 2009 the terms zone and compartment are entangled, but the zone is not even defined at all. - 2.
-A compartment.
-This is the most obvious choice, for it corresponds to the actual subdivision and it matches the terminology of the regulations. - 3.
-A sub-compartment.
+The zonal model is artificial; it is an abstraction of the actual subdivision, and as such will produce a less accurate result.
+It is funny to see that the zonal concept has become rather popular, although it is not even mentioned in SOLAS 1992.
+It is mentioned, however, in the explanatory notes IMO(1991).
+In SOLAS 2009 the terms 'zone' and 'compartment' are entangled, but the 'zone' is not even defined at all.

+2. 'compartment'

+This is the most obvious choice, for it corresponds to the actual subdivision and it matches the terminology of the regulations.

+3. 'sub-compartment'

 A compartment as an atomic entity may not even be small enough.
-We have seen Fig. 1b, where there is no single damage (with flat aft, forward and inner boundaries) which affects compartment D completely.
+In Fig.1b, there is no single damage (with flat aft, forward and inner boundaries) which affects compartment D completely.
 However, a further subdivision, e.g. as indicated by the dotted lines, creates two entities which can both be damaged.
-Another example is presented in Fig. 3, where the assumption that each compartment is affected by a single damage does not hold for compartment 1.
+Another example is presented in Fig.3, where the assumption that each compartment is affected by a single damage does not hold for compartment 1.
 A further division of this compartment, in entities called sub-compartments, for instance along the dotted line, will make it affected by two damages: B-C and D-E. Of course for the determination of the probability of survival, the compartment is always taken as a whole.